andrewjgreenwood81/andrewjgreenwood81.github.io/home/portfolio.markdown

 ![Reach For The Sun](/assets/images/rfts.png){:width="75%"}
 # Reach For The Sun
-One of my first professionally paid programming projects involved engineering significant post-launch improvements.
+One of my first professionally paid programming projects involved engineering significant post-launch improvements to this game.
 This engaging game teaches players about photosynthesis and plant biology.
 Players can select different plants and help them grow by applying in-game knowledge about balancing the growth of specific plant parts, managing resources, and combating pests.
 [More Details](https://www.filamentgames.com/project/reach-for-the-sun/)